 Visit the vendor’s “How to” page to learn more.

-For immediate needs or to report a complaint, please contact the vendor directly.
-Please see the FAQ above for vendor contact information.
+For immediate needs or to report a complaint, please contact the vendor directly using the information above about how to report a problem.

 For general questions and inquiries, please contact the City at firstname.lastname@example.org